johans-work/abstraction-theory/README.md

 All matter must have a shape.
 All shapes must be of matter.
 Abstractions are made of shapes.

 A doll can be made of clay or plasitc.
 The doll is the shape and the abstraction.
 You can have one girl doll and one boy doll.
-One is another shape and abstraction, as are girl and boy.
+One, girl, and boy are all abstractions.
+They are ideas we put words to so we can express them.
+Words are tools, and each word has a unique shape so we can tell them apart.

 # the laws